helloserina/helloserina/README.md

 ### Hi there 👋

 I'm Serina Khanna, a sophomore student at the University of California, San Diego.
-My pronouns are she/her/hers.

-🔭 I’m currently working on repository L-SPACE-Team-40 to develop a website for NASA L'SPACE!

 ⚡ Fun fact: I'm double jointed in my elbows and I have hitchhiker's thumb!